 This is Maggie Schmidt.

-Maggie was a happy, healthy, beautiful and diverse teenager.
-She loved music, animals, athletics, and basically everything life had to offer.
-She read music, played violin, piano, guitar, rode horses, surfed, practiced yoga, cheer, snowboarded, and did really cool theatrical make-up.
+Maggie loved music, animals, athletics, and basically everything life had to offer.
+She read music, played violin, piano, guitar, rode horses, surfed, practiced yoga, cheer, snowboarded - she never stopped moving.
+She also did really cool theatrical make-up.
 Maggie would make her fingers look as if they were really severed.
 Eww!

 She was confident and didn't need or seek approval from others.
 We were proud of Maggie and joked that she'd make a great CEO or director someday, as she was most definitely the boss.
 Maggie would spend hours with her dad play acting characters like “Jen” and “Jake”.
 Jen would ride up the driveway on her tricycle and say “Hey Jake”.
 She was very serious.
 If she didn’t like the way Jake (dad), read his lines, he had to do his part over and over again until he got it right!
 Dad could not leave the game until Maggie was satisfied.